Tommy Rainone: Outside of boxing

 Away from the ring Rainone is a supervisor for Hilton Hotels.
 "All of the revenue that comes into the hotel, from room revenue to food and beverages to meetings so on, I crunch those numbers every night, back out the taxes making sure everything adds up and balances which all is a part of my month end.
 I have to smile and be polite in the professional world, it's like night and day from my other job."

 Rainone is godfather to former NABF Junior Welterweight Champion Gato Figueroa's son, Blake.

 He is also close friends with horror movie writer, director, producer Frank Sabatella, who did the movie Blood Night: The Legend of Mary Hatchet.
 Frank has done Rainone's promo pictures and fight posters since 2006.

 Tommy has been self-managed his entire career and also manages welterweight Rich Neves.

 Rainone is a cast member of the Off Broadway boxing play, Kid Shamrock, appearing in the production in the winter of 2011 and the summer of 2012.
 He was also a judge, along with Harold Lederman and Michael Bentt at the first annual Shadow Box Film Festival, the all boxing film fest.

+Upon his retirement from boxing, Rainone has been a part of the boxing media.
+From 2018 to 2025, he wrote articles for notable boxing web sites, Brick City Boxing and NYFights.
+He has also worked as a fight-night broadcaster calling matches for a variety of networks and platforms, including NBC Sports Live, Fightnight Live, BXNG TV and Millions.Co.
+He has called fights from Kings Theatre, Encore Casino, Boardwalk Hall, Ballys in Atlantic City and the 2300 Arena.

+In 2025, Rainone launched a YouTube podcasting channel with former world champion Paulie Malignaggi.
+The series, known as Tommy and Paulie's Big Fights Forecast, previews upcoming boxing matches and analyzes betting odds and parlays.